 - 5.2 An Executive Summary must also be provided.
 The summary will be made publicly available on the Council website.
 The Executive Summary must include the following:

 - Gross development value

 - Benchmark land value including landowner premium

 - Costs:

-- Basic build costs

-- External build costs
+- Build costs

 - o Abnormals

-- Site specific infrastructure
+- o Site Specific infrastructure

-- o Policy requirements (Section 106/Community Infrastructure Levy)
+- Policy requirements (Section 106/Community Infrastructure Levy)

 - Financing (e.g. loans)

 - o Professional fees (e.g. marketing, legal, architects, overheads)

 - Contingency

-- Other (Please Detail)
+- o Other (Please Detail)

 - Developer return

+- An explanation of how the values and costs have been arrived at

 - How the viability assessment has informed the planning application

 - Developer contributions compared to policy requirements

 - 5.3 In some cases, the following information may also be required:

 - Developers market analysis report

 - Details of company overheads

 - Financiers offer letter

 - Board report on scheme

 - Letter/report from auditor re land values

 - Sensitivity analysis showing different assumptions/options

 - Information about the costs of non-residential uses (to be provided in the same format as residential data)

-Appendix A - Reimbursement Agreement and Statutory Declaration
+Appendix A -Agreement to pay for Independent Review and Statutory Declaration